To mark Crossref’s 25th anniversary, we launched our first Metadata Awards to highlight members with the best metadata practices.

 The inclusion of ROR in the Crossref metadata will help everyone in the scholarly ecosystem make critical connections more easily.
 For example, research institutions need to monitor and measure their output by the articles and other resources their researchers have produced.
 Journals need to know with which institutions authors are affiliated to determine eligibility for institutionally sponsored publishing agreements.
 Funders need to be able to discover and track the research and researchers they have supported.
 Academic librarians need to easily find all of the publications associated with their campus.

-Earlier this month, GRID and ROR announced that after working together to seed the community-run Research Organization Registry, GRID would be retiring from public service and handing the proverbial torch over to ROR as the scholarly community’s reliable universal open identifier for affiliations.
+Earlier this month, GRID and ROR announced that after working together to seed the community-run Research Organisation Registry, GRID would be retiring from public service and handing the proverbial torch over to ROR as the scholarly community’s reliable universal open identifier for affiliations.
 That means that our members who have been using GRID now need to consider their move to ROR and think about how they can add ROR IDs into the metadata that they manage and share through Crossref.

 The plan